 Habitat

-Interestingly, the crab has been sported at an altitude of 980 feet, or 300 meters, on land.
+Interestingly, the Red Jamaican crab has been spotted at an altitude of 980 feet, or 300 meters, on land.
 In Jamaica, it was found at 3,300 feet or 1,000 meters.

 Diet

-Crabs are known to search for food along the ocean floor, eating anything with some substance that they can find.
+These red crabs search for food along the ocean floor, eating anything with some substance.
 This includes parts of other crabs, squid, fish, and starfish.
 They also enjoy eating whole smaller organisms like worms.
-These crabs are terrestrial.
-This means that they live primarily on land but still visit the sea on occasion.
-This is going to influence their diet.
+They live primarily on land but still visit the sea occasionally.

 Reproduction

 One female may carry around 85,000 eggs at one time.
-These are released during mass migrations, as noted in “Reproduction of the black land crab, Gecarcinus ruricola, in the San Andres Archipelago, Western Caribbean.”
+These are released during mass migrations.

 Threats